stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 public testnets first), it will be announced via a signed email from announce@stacks.org.
 This release announcement must occur before the activation window begins.
-4. If at least 80% of all miners vote to accept the soft fork rules for two consecutive, whole reward cycles within the activation window, then the new rules will take effect starting in the next whole reward cycle.
+4. If at least 80% of all blocks produced in two consecutive, whole reward cycles vote to accept the soft fork rules within the activation window, then the new rules will take effect starting in the next whole reward cycle.
 All new releases of the Stacks node will adhere to the soft fork rules, since they are now part of the block validation rules.